clwg/puppeteer-scrape/readme.md

 ## Usage

-Start the server by running `docker run --rm -p 3000:3000 puppeteer-scrape`.
+Start the server by running `docker run -it --rm -p 3000:3000 puppeteer-scrape`.
 The server will start on port 3000.

 The service provides a POST endpoint at `/scrape` that accepts a JSON body with a `url` field.
 The `url` should be the page you want to scrape.